mrismanaziz/Reforestation/README.md

-## Astronomers got tired watching the moon go around the earth for 24 hours.
-They decided to call it a day.
+## How come a man driving a train got struck by lightning?
+He was a good conductor.